 Engaging with Prospects

-Making contact with the prospect can take time as both prospect and sales person juggles diaries and higher priorities.
-Often, both will have other distractions and time constraints which can hinder an effective two-way communication.
-Only once both the sales person has the prospects attention can they start to qualify the sales lead.
+Making contact with the prospect can take time as both the prospect and salesperson juggle diaries and higher priorities.
+Often, both will have other distractions and time constraints which can hinder effective two-way communication.
+Only once both the salesperson have the prospect’s attention can they start to qualify the sales lead.

 A further limitation of the current sales qualification process is simply ‘bandwidth’.
-Most sales people will spread their time and focus on later stage, higher profile or bigger price tag deals and deprioritise seemingly smaller or earlier stage qualification processes.
-They work office hours, and so are not available to respond to out of hours enquiries or opportunities from different time zones.
+Most salespeople will spread their time and focus on a later stage, higher profile or bigger price tag deals and deprioritise seemingly smaller or earlier stage qualification processes.
+They work office hours, and so are not available to respond to out-of-hours enquiries or opportunities from different time zones.

 Many owners or small companies are still involved in selling, either through necessity or because they outperform sales employees.
-These are expensive resources to invest in time consuming and inefficient lead qualification processes.
-Ensuring availability of the right sales person to fit the client can add significant delays and confusion to effective and efficient lead qualification.
+These are expensive resources to invest in time-consuming and inefficient lead qualification processes.
+Ensuring the availability of the right salesperson to fit the client can add significant delays and confusion to effective and efficient lead qualification.

 There will be a range of sales qualification requirements depending on the business type, sector, product and many other factors.

-In many instances, this process requires numerous email and telephone conversations and constrained by each participants availability, priorities and responsiveness.
-And sales people are not noted for their pain staking note taking or adherence to process.
+In many instances, this process requires numerous email and telephone conversations and is constrained by each participant’s availability, priorities and responsiveness.
+And salespeople are not noted for their pain-staking note-taking or adherence to process.

 The Risk of Inconsistency